 There are multiple versions of the Minnesota Multiphasic Personality Inventory, the MMPI, MMPI-2-RF, and the MMPI-2.
 The main difference between these tests is that the MMPI-2 is an updated version of the original MMPI.
 This test was created in response to heavy criticism regarding racial and economic bias in the original test.

 The MMPI-2 contains 567 true or false questions based on hypothetical scenarios that may or may not relate directly to the workplace.
 The test typically takes around 100 to 120 minutes to complete.

 The MMPI-2-RF was created in 2008 and is a shortened version of the MMPI-2.
 It contains only 338 questions (still true or false) and can be completed in as little as 40 minutes.

-The MMPI-2 is considered to be an industry-standard, which means it is likely the test you will be taking if you are asked to take an MMPI exam.
+The test is considered an industry standard, which means it is likely the test you will take if you are asked to take an MMPI exam.

 What is The MMPI Testing for?

 The MMPI evaluates candidates on 10 clinical scales.
 They are as follows: